 You should offer your employees the opportunity to continue working in the business and to maintain their employment with the buyer of the franchise.
 If an employee is to be transferred along with the business, ensure that the employee will be given their due entitlements as part of the transfer, and the appropriate adjustments are made at the time of settlement.
 For example, in the transfer of business, the buyer should recognise the employee’s sick leave, requests for flexible working arrangements and parental leave if applicable.

 When you are selling your franchise business, ensure that you have reviewed the franchise agreement and are aware of your obligations under the Franchising Code of Conduct.
 Skipping a required step may result in breaching your franchise agreements and opening you up to legal claims from the franchisor.
-If you have any questions, get in touch with our franchise lawyers on 1300 544 755.
+If you have any questions, get in touch with LegalVision’s franchise lawyers on 1300 544 755 or fill out the form on this page.